© 2024

 The Kodiak region’s commercial Tanner crab fishery will open again in 2025.
 But fishermen will have just a fraction of last year’s harvest level, following a decades-long up and down pattern for the species’ population.

-Next year’s guide harvest level for the commercial Kodiak District Tanner crab fishery is 560,000 pounds.
+Next year’s guideline harvest level for the commercial Kodiak District Tanner crab fishery is 560,000 pounds.
 That’s less than a fifth of what it was this year, and less than ten percent of the harvest level in 2023.

 On the southern side of the Alaska Peninsula, fishermen can harvest another 210,000 pounds of Tanners, which is slightly less than the previous season’s harvest limit of 225,000 pounds.
 Commercial fishing for the species on the west side of the peninsula is closed entirely for the upcoming season.
 Up to 255,000 pounds of Tanner crabs were able to be harvested there in 2024.